A Maximum Likelihood Calibration of the Tip of the Red Giant Branch Luminosity from High Latitude Field Giants using Gaia Early Data Release 3 Parallaxes: Discussion

 \section{Discussion}

 We have developed an independent TRGB zero-point calibration method that uses a two-dimensional ML approach applied to a sample of high-latitude field giants in the Milky Way, with parallaxes from $Gaia$ EDR3 and photometry from APASS.
 We find that the value of the TRGB zero-point depends at the $\sim$ 0.05 mag level on the value of the $ \beta $ parameter in the luminosity function form proposed by \cite{Makarov_2006AJ....132.2729M}, which characterizes the magnitude of the LF discontinuity at the TRGB break.
-Further, we find that the currently available data are insufficient to significantly constrain the value of $ \beta $ for our sample of Milky Way giants.
-Using a range of values for $ \beta $ from galaxies similar to the Milky Way with good TRGB determinations, we find values of $ M_I^{TRGB} $ ranging from $ -3.881$ $\pm$ $0.036 $~mag to $ -3.972$ $\pm$ $0.026 $~mag.
-Treating the uncertainty in $ \beta $ as a systematic uncertainty and applying a color correction following \cite{Rizzi_2007ApJ...661..815R} yields $ M_I^{TRGB}$ = $-3.978 \pm 0.031$ (stat) $\pm 0.045$ (sys)~mag.
-This determination is consistent with other recent calibrations of the TRGB zero-point and is at an interesting level of precision; see Table~\ref{tab:TRGBComparison} and Fig.~\ref{fig:TRGB_Comp}.
-Additional constraints on the value of $ \beta $ can in principle be obtained via population synthesis studies for the Milky Way and similar galaxies; such considerations go beyond the scope of the present work.
+Further, we find that the currently available data have magnitude and parallax uncertainties that are insufficient to significantly constrain the value of $ \beta $ for our sample of Milky Way giants.
+Using a range of values for $ \beta $ from galaxies similar to the Milky Way with good TRGB determinations, we find values of $ M_I^{TRGB} $ ranging from $ -3.88$ $\pm$ $0.07 $~mag to $ -3.84$ $\pm$ $0.05$~mag.
+Allowing $\beta$ to vary freely results in $ M_I^{TRGB} = -4.00$.
+These values are broadly consistent with other recent calibrations of the TRGB zero-point and offer a potentially interesting level of statistical precision; see Table~\ref{tab:TRGBComparison} and Fig.~\ref{fig:TRGB_Comp}.
+However, the uncertainty in the value of $ \beta $ needs to be substantially reduced in order for this approach to achieve its statistical potential.
+Additional constraints on $ \beta $ can in principle be obtained via population synthesis studies for the Milky Way and similar galaxies; such considerations go beyond the scope of the present work.